 Similarly, you can benefit from using an Intellectual Asset Management (IAM) system to keep track of your company’s IP.
 Such a system puts all IP related activities in one place so that you can access everything and manage everything through one interface.
 To see what we mean, please take a minute to look at the SymphonyIAM overview video:

-Also see Steven Gong’s blog on how SymphonyIAM can make you a better IP Manager and visit our SymphonyIAM preview page for more information.
+See our blog post on how SymphonyIAM can make you a better IP Manager and visit our SymphonyIAM preview page for more information.
 MaxVal is dedicated to empowering IP professionals and IP Managers to mitigate risks and manage better.

 MaxVal is now running an invitation-only trial of SymphonyIAM.
 If you would like to experience the prelaunch SymphonyIAM, please visit our SymphonyIAM preview page and sign up for a trial - http://symphony.maxval.com.

 We hope to hear from you soon.